-Travel between Warsaw, Poland and Prague, Czechia by train is: Fully open.
+Travel between Warsaw, Poland and Prague, Czechia by train is: Unrestricted.

-International entry status: Entry is fully open for citizens and permanent residents of Poland
+International entry status: Entry is unrestricted for citizens and permanent residents of Poland

 Conditions of entry:

-The information above was last checked on 5/15/22.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Warsaw and Prague before traveling.
+The information above was last checked on 3/22/23.
+Remember to review the latest COVID-19 travel safety regulations for your train between Warsaw and Prague as this information can change.

-Reentry to Poland is allowed for: Entry is fully open for citizens and permanent residents of Czech Republic
+Entry into Poland is allowed for: Entry is unrestricted for citizens and permanent residents of Czech Republic

 The government of Poland has imposed these measures to reduce the spread of COVID-19:

-Last checked on 5/15/22.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Warsaw from Prague here.
+Last checked on 3/22/23.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Warsaw from Prague.